 Why Is It Important to Assess Cyber Risk?

 Doing a cyber risk assessment might not seem to be a necessary task, but there are situations in which you will have to perform one and plenty of reasons why you should be proactive about your cyber risk.

-- Make a template.
 You must perform risk assessments at regular intervals and continue to update your system.
 The first time you do a risk assessment, you develop a plan that will streamline the process in the future.
 It will also make it easier if you have staff turnover and new employees working on the next assessment.

-- It May Be a Legal Requirement.
 Sometimes, federal regulations require an organization to perform a cyber risk assessment.
 For instance, any entity covered by the Health Insurance Portability and Accountability Act (HIPAA) must perform such assessments.
 Other industries also have similar requirements.